RTEMS/rtems-docs/c_user/board_support_packages.rst

-The dedicated interrupt stack for the entire application on some architectures is supplied and initialized by the reset and initialization code of the user’s Board Support Package.
+The dedicated interrupt stack for the entire application on some architectures is supplied and initialized by the reset and initialization code of the user's Board Support Package.
 Whether allocated and initialized by the BSP or RTEMS, since all ISRs use this stack, the stack size must take into account the worst case stack usage by any combination of nested ISRs.